unoplatform/uno/doc/articles/getting-started/counterapp/get-started-counter-csharp-mvux.md

 In this tutorial you will learn how to:

 - Create a new Project with Uno Platform using Visual Studio Template Wizard or the `dotnet new` command
-- Add elements to the XAML file to define the layout of the application
+- Add elements to the C# file, using C# Markup, to define the layout of the application
-- Add code to the C# file to implement the application logic using the Model-View-ViewModel (MVVM) pattern
+- Add code to the C# file to implement the application logic using the Model-View-Update-eXtended (MVUX) pattern
 - Use data binding to connect the UI to the application logic

-To complete this tutorial you don't need any prior knowledge of the Uno Platform, XAML, or C#.
+To complete this tutorial you don't need any prior knowledge of the Uno Platform or C#.

 [!INCLUDE [VS](include-create.md)]